teppala-sagarika/Youtube-clone-/README.md

 🧑‍💻 About Me
 I’m currently a BTech CSE student passionate about frontend development.
 This project is part of my learning journey and showcases my ability to replicate real-world platforms.

+You can access my work through this link: (DEPLOYMENT LINK) youtube-clone-done.netlify.app